Nonlinear phase synchronization and the role of spacing in shell models: Helical shell models and sync

 The remaining classes SM3 and SM2, are \textit{non separable}\textit{\emph{, since it is not possible to disentangle the triad chains in these models into two distinct chains because of the way the interactions are coupled together.
 This means that for these classes the whole chain is interwoven, and the energy transfer across such a chain involves multiple interactions at each scale,}} which causes the \textit{synchronizability} to be qualitatively different.

-In this case, the right-hand side of the phase evolution equation involves contributions from up to seven different triads, in contrast to the five involved in the separable (single-chain) case, as detailed in Sec. \ref{subsec:Basic-Phase-Dynamics}.
-Therefore, in order to characterize the level of synchronization in a \textit{non separable} chain, we define a weighted local Kuramoto parameter, constructed by summing the contributions of up to seven phases corresponding to the interacting triads.
+In this case, the right-hand side of the phase evolution equation involves contributions from up to seven different triads, in contrast to the five involved in the \emph{separable} (single-chain) case, as detailed in Sec. \ref{subsec:Basic-Phase-Dynamics}.
+Therefore, in order to characterize the level of synchronization in a \textit{non separable} chain, we define a weighted local Kuramoto parameter, constructed by summing the contributions of up to seven phases of its interacting triads.

 More specifically, in a helical shell model, one can identify two distinct triads centered at the same shell, which can be written for the $n$-th shell as $u_{n-1}^{s_{1}}u_{n}^{s_{0}}u_{n+1}^{s_{2}}=\chi_{n}e^{i\varphi_{n}}$ and $u_{n-1}^{-s_{1}}u_{n}^{-s_{0}}u_{n+1}^{-s_{2}}=\bar{\chi}_{n}e^{i\bar{\varphi}_{n}}$.
 Note that the evolution equations are odd under the parity transformation, which implies that an organization of triad phase that maximizes the forward energy flux corresponds to the choice $\varphi_{n}=\pi/2$, $\bar{\varphi_{n}}=-\pi/2$.
 We then define the local weighted Kuramoto parameter as: